COVID-19 Financial Relief and Other Initiatives to Support Individuals and Businesses

 15. Relief for Federally Regulated Pension Plan Sponsors: The Federal Government announced that it will provide immediate, temporary relief to sponsors of federally regulated, defined benefit pension plans.
 This relief will be in the form of a moratorium through the remainder of 2020 on solvency payment requirments for defind benefit plans.

-16. Canada Emergency Commercial Rent Assistance (CECRA) for small businesses: This new program will provide loans, including forgivable loans, to commercial property owners who in turn will lower or forgo the rent of small businesses for the months of April (retroactive), May and June.
+16. Canada Emergency Commercial Rent Assistance (CECRA) for small businesses: This program will provide loans, including forgivable loans, to commercial property owners who in turn will lower or forgo the rent of small businesses for the months of April (retroactive), May, June and July.
+As of September 8, 2020, the CECRA has been extended to cover the month of September.
+More details here: CECRA

 17. Emergency Community Support Fund: The Federal Government announced this support fund to provide additional support to charities and non-profit organizations.
 The investment will flow through national organizations that have the ability to get funds quickly to local organizations that serve vulnerable populations including United Way Canada, Canadian Red Cross and the Community Foundations of Canada.